Caroline-Amanquah/Bank_Statement_Challenge/multi_class_recipe_template.md

 ## 4. Create Examples as Unit Tests

-_Create examples, where appropriate, of the behaviour of each relevant class at a more granular level of detail._
+_Create examples, where appropriate, of the behaviour of each relevant class._

 ```javascript
 describe('Transaction', () => {